A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

 The second isomorphism, due to Folkman, is (\cite[Theorem 3.1]{folk}), using that the set of edges of $\Gamma_r$ forms a crosscut of the partition lattice.
 To see that this isomorphism is $S_r$-equivariant we briefly recall Folkman's argument.

 Note that for any edge $e$ the subcomplex $L_e$ of $\Delta(\Flat(\Gamma_r))$ formed by the simplices that are contained in a simplex that satisfies $p_1=e$ is contractible.
-Moreover for any non-spanning subset $I$ of edges the intersection $\cap_{e\in I} L_e$ is contractible to the $0$-simplex given by the partition defined by the subgraph $I$ (see \cite[Section 3]{folk}).
+Moreover, for any non-spanning subset $I$ of edges the intersection $\cap_{e\in I} L_e$ is contractible to the $0$-simplex given by the partition defined by the subgraph $I$ (see \cite[Section 3]{folk}).

-Thus the cohomology of $\Delta(\Flat(\Gamma_r))$ can be computed from the nerve of the covering given by the subcomplexes $L_e$ and this agrees with the cohomology of $|\Nspan(\Gamma_r)|$. \end{proof} \begin{proof}(of Proposition \ref{repsym}) Applying the previous lemma, the computation reduces to the computation of the homology of the lattice of partitions which was determined in \cite[Theorem 7.3]{Stanley} to be the representation induced by a primitive character of a maximal cyclic subgroup tensored with the sign representation. \end{proof}
+Thus the cohomology of $\Delta(\Flat(\Gamma_r))$ can be computed from the nerve of the covering given by the subcomplexes $L_e$ and this agrees with the cohomology of $|\Nspan(\Gamma_r)|$. \end{proof} \begin{proof}(of Proposition \ref{repsym}) Applying the previous lemma, the computation reduces to the computation of the homology of the lattice of partitions which was determined in \cite[Theorem 7.3]{Stanley} to be the representation induced by a primitive character of a maximal cyclic subgroup tensored with the sign representation. ({See \cite[Section 6]{MoPe} for a more detailed exposition of the argument.}) \end{proof}

-The dual graph $\Gamma$ of a spectral curve in $S_{\ven}^\times$ contains a complete graph on the vertices, but it will have multiple edges between the vertices.
+The dual graph $\Gamma_{{\ven}}$ of a spectral curve in $S_{\ven}^\times$ contains a complete graph on the vertices, but it will have multiple edges between the vertices.

 Let us therefore fix some notation.
 Given a graph $\Gamma$ and $I$ a subset of edges let us denote by $\widehat{\Gamma}_{I}$ the graph obtained by doubling the edges in $I$, i.e. for every edge $e\in I$ we add an edge $\widehat{e}$ connecting the same vertices as $e$.